sifzerda/solitaire/README.md

 ## Description

-This is a personal project to create a react MERN stack app which has a number of simple games.
-I did not use online instructions, only trial and error and ChatGPT prompting.
-This was more challenging to make than minesweeper and took some experimentation, and working through challenges with problem-solving and logic.
+A personal project to create a react MERN stack app which has a number of simple games.
+I used trial and error and ChatGPT prompting.
+This was more challenging to make than minesweeper and took some experimentation, and a lot of debugging.

 As with minesweeper the game had to be divided up into the smallest working components/units.
 It began as a simple DnD interface where one of 52 boxes (cards) could be dragged and dropped onto 4 rectangles (foundations).
 Then the DnD dynamic was configured to operate according to Solitaire rules, preventing DnD unless there was a match of card suit and rank.

 Lessons learned from building this project:

-- How to implement a Drag and Drop package (react beautiful dnd)
+- How to implement a Drag and Drop package (react beautiful dnd);
+  - The dnd packages don't allow dragging of group items.
+I had to combine grouped cards into one object and style it like multiple cards.
+Apparently you can drag multiple objects using 'react-beautiful-dnd multi drag pattern'.
-- Make the game full generally, rather than specific and partially
+- Make the game full generally, rather than specific and partially;
 - Create basic working dnd structures and build the game around them, rather than try to make a conditional click-based display/game, and implement the dnd dynamic later.
 The more moving parts, the harder it is to get dnd in;
 - Create all game display parts (stockpile, foundations, tableau) first, and then give them operational logic, rather than create one fully working part one at a time;
 - Make all possible moves legal and then impose conditions later, rather than build on priori rules.
 - Try to keep all code together for context, but where necessary, make backup copies with partial code for debugging.
 - Save all/extra code in backup files.
-- The dnd packages don't allow dragging of group items.
-I had to combine grouped cards into one object and style it like multiple cards.
-Apparently you can drag multiple objects using 'react-beautiful-dnd multi drag pattern'.

 <u>Generally: Build God mode basic, expand, then limit. </u>